 Since most unsecured lines of credit expect a good credit score, this alternative is mostly used by startup business owners or those with bad credit.

-1. Traditional unsecured business line of credit
+Unsecured line of credit

-Pros and Cons
+Unsecured business lines of credit: Pros and Cons

 As with every financing option, an unsecured business line of credit has its benefits and drawbacks.